-(a) The Board may, at any time while the Plan is in effect and there is Stock available for Grants, make Grants to Eligible Employees; provided that the selection of officers and directors for participation and decisions concerning the timing, pricing and amount of a Grant shall be made solely by the Board if each member is a "disinterested person", or a committee of two or more directors, each of whom is a "disinterested person," as defined in Rule 16b-3 of the Securities and Exchange Commission.

-- (b) No Grant may be made after February 16, 2001. - (c) All grants and any exercises of Grants are conditioned upon shareholder approval of the Plan as described in Section 8.2. - (d) If there is a merger, consolidation, stock dividend, split-up, combination or exchange of shares, recapitalization or change in capitalization with respect to Stock, or any other corporate action with respect to Stock which, in the opinion of the Board, adversely affects the relative value of a Grant, the number of shares and the exercise price (in the case of an Option) of any Grant which is outstanding at the time of that event will be adjusted by the Board to the extent necessary to remedy the adverse effect on the Grant's value. - 3.2. - (a) The terms of each Grant will be set out in a written agreement. - (b) Subject to the applicable provisions of Article IV, V or VI, a Grant may contain any terms and conditions which the Board determines, as long as they are consistent with the provisions of the Plan.
+- 3.1. (a) The Board may, at any time while the Plan is in effect and there is Stock available for Grants, make Grants to Eligible Employees; provided, that the selection of Eligible Employees for participation and decisions concerning the timing, pricing and amount of a Grant shall be made solely by a committee consisting of two or more directors.
+The number of shares of Stock granted in a fiscal year to each executive officer whose compensation is subject to reporting in the Company's annual proxy statement (an "Executive Officer") shall not exceed 100,000 shares for any fiscal year during which he serves as an Executive Officer. - (b) No Grant may be made after February 19, 2008. - (c) All grants and any exercises of Grants are conditioned upon stockholder approval of the Plan as described in Section 9.2. - (d) If there is a merger, consolidation, stock dividend, split-up, combination or exchange of shares, recapitalization or change in capitalization with respect to Stock, or any other corporate action with respect to Stock which, in the opinion of the Board, adversely affects the relative value of a Grant, the number of shares and the exercise price (in the case of an Option) of any Grant which is outstanding at the time of that event will be adjusted by the Board to the extent necessary to remedy the adverse effect on the Grant's value. - 3.2. (a) The terms of each Grant will be set out in a written agreement. - (b) Subject to the applicable provisions of Article IV, VI, VI or VII, a Grant may contain any terms and conditions which the Board determines, as long as they are consistent with the provisions of the Plan.
 Such terms may, without limitation, include provisions that Grants shall terminate upon termination of employment in specified circumstances.

-ARTICLE IV OPTIONS
+ARTICLE IV